walkie/academic-webpage/teaching/cs609-su14/index.md

   </span>

-  Discusses the "visitor pattern", which inverts the expression problem for object-oriented programs, making it easy to add new operations, but difficult to add new cases.
+  Discusses the "visitor pattern", which inverts the expression problem for object-oriented programs, making it easy to add new operations but difficult to add new cases.
 Introduces the "Walkabout" class as a reusable solution that is extensible in both dimensions but relies on reflection and is not type safe.

-  (Discussion leader: ???)
+  (Discussion leader: Bastian)
   </td>
 </tr>
 <tr class="schedule-row">